FortAwesome/Security-Docs-and-Attestation/Change_Management_Policy.md

 is easily vetted with all internal stakeholders and subject matter experts.
 However, it is easy, especially within a group that is very comfortable with one another, to grow complacent in our rigor around validating the impact of a change.
 To that end there is some benefit in formalizing aspects of change management or, at minimum, capturing what commonly occurs.
-When contemplating or initiaing change we should always apply due diligence in the consideration of client needs while balancing our needs as well.
+When contemplating or initiating change we should always apply due diligence in the consideration of client needs while balancing our needs as well.

 ### Background Statement

 We, at Fonticons, know our culture but it is entirely reasonable for others planning to use our technology to desire to understand how and why are software and services might change.
-This is especially true as some of our changes may not be backward compatible or may have unforseen impacts (since our software is opensource and thus can and is often leveraged in ways that we do not expect).
+This is especially true as some of our changes may not be backward compatible or may have unforeseen impacts (since our software is open source and thus can and is often leveraged in ways that we do not expect).

 ## Definitions